-In terms of paid campsites, this is one of the cheapest.
-At $7 per night per car, you can’t go wrong!
-Most people have at least 2 in their vehicles, so at $3.50 per night you can’t complain!
-You are allowed to stay for a maximum of 3 months (I wish we could!).
+In terms of paid campsites, this is quite cheap.
+At $8 per person, its a steal ($16 each night, and likely per camp site/family/car – check with the caretaker when you arrive).
+You are allowed to stay for a maximum of 28 days (I wish we could!).
 From October 1 to April 30, camping is free!

 What facilities are available?

 Cleaverville has a number of rubbish bins, but no other facilities.
 You need to bring your own toilets and showers.
 Portable toilets are not very expensive, and are very much appreciated in a place like this.
 Remember the toilet/shower tent too, as you won’t be getting a whole lot of privacy!

 What can you do at Cleaverville?

 A lot of people take boats to Cleaverville.
 They launch them when the tide is up, go out for the day and come back when the tide is receding.
 Asides from boating, fishing, snorkelling, swimming and enjoying the area are very popular.
 You can check out both creeks, and look at the islands off the coast (if you have a kayak or boat!).

 It truly is a pristine location with weather like I’ve never experienced before.
 The whole time we were there the water was glassy calm and the wind almost non-existent, and this sort of weather is very common!

 Is Cleaverville popular?

 I’ve mentioned above that the grey nomads love this place, and as such it is extremely popular.
 Of course, it depends on the time of year that you visit, but expect to have plenty of company!
 We’ve put it on the list of 30 unbelievable camp sites in WA, because of how amazing it is.